Cardinals created by Pius X: 25 May 1914

 On 26 April 1914, Pope Pius announced he would create 13 new cardinals at a 25 May consistory.
 On that day he created nine of the order of cardinal priests and four cardinal deacons.
 He also told the consistory he had made Mendes Belo a cardinal in pectore in November 1911.
-Three days later he gave red galeros and assigned churches and deaconries to ten of them.
-The others–Guisasola y Menéndez, Csernoch, Piff, and Mendes Belo–received their cardinals' galeros and titular church assignments from his successor Pope Benedict XV on 8 September 1914, a month after he was elected pope.
+Three days later he gave red galeri and assigned churches and deaconries to ten of them.
+The others–Guisasola y Menéndez, Csernoch, Piff, and Mendes Belo–received their cardinals' galeri and titular church assignments from his successor Pope Benedict XV on 8 September 1914, a month after he was elected pope.